General Skilled Migration (GSM)

 Why should you choose Nation Migration?

 There is a wide range of points-tested, family-sponsored and state-sponsored skilled visa subclasses.
-Choosing the right occupation in which to apply for skills assessment is critical and can affect your points score and eligibility for state-sponsored options.
+Choosing the right occupation in which to apply for skills assessment is critical.
+It can affect your points score and eligibility for state-sponsored options.

-Nation Migration has handled applications for all skilled migration subclasses and most skills assessing authorities and we can assist you in navigating the options to reach a successful outcome.
+Nation Migration has handled applications for all skilled migration subclasses.
+Most skills assessing authorities and we can assist you in navigating the options to reach a successful outcome.